open-politics/SSARE/README.md

 ## Architecture and Storage
-SSARE's architecture fosters communication through a decoupled microservices design, ensuring scalability and maintainability.
+SSARE's architecture fosters communication through a decoupled microservices design, ensuring scalability and maintainability.Redis stores task queues.
 The system is composed of the following services:
-- [] (details to be added)
+-  Scraper Service
+-  Vectorization/NLP Service
+-  Qdrant Service
+-  PostgreSQL Service
+-  API Service

+Services communicate and signal each other by producing flags and pushings tasks and data to Redis queues.

-The scrape jobs are created with Celery.
+The scrape jobs are parallelized with Celery.

-Regarding storage, SSARE employs PostgreSQL for data retention and Qdrant for semantic recommendations, ensuring a robust and responsive search and retrieval system.
+Regarding storage, SSARE employs PostgreSQL for data retention and Qdrant as a vector storage.

 ## Licensing
 SSARE is distributed under the MIT License, with the license document available for reference within the project repository.